Hull FC in 2021 featured both the sublime and the ridiculous. It’s never been any different…

 With the ball Jake Connor was nothing short of outstanding, nailing that final pass time and time again to boast 22 try assists from fullback.
 The Snake made it look effortless at times.
 He’s as naturally talented as they come and he put tries on a plate for his outside backs.
 The challenge now is to improve the other side of his game and leave Shaun Wane no choice but to include him in future England squads.

 Shout out to Adam Swift as well, the ever brilliant Carlos Tuimavave, and Manu Ma’u who really stood up.
 Oh, and Josh Reynolds.
-Hull’s year was done when he went down with a season ending knee injury, and their record without him speaks volumes.
+Yeah.
+Hull’s year was done when he went down with a season ending knee injury, and the record without him speaks volumes.

 5..
 The future

 Hull had something about them early in the season but everything good faded away as the year wore on.
 The limitations shined through and change is needed.
 It’s a necessity for this side to move forward.

 Of course, Adam Pearson served up his annual “We’re going to make changes” rant, except this time he has followed up with his word – so far.

 Mahe Fonua has been shown the door, with Marc Sneyd also leaving the club.
 Their cap space has been replaced by Luke Gale, Joe Lovodua and a much needed prop in Kane Evans.
 All, along with Darnell McIntosh, are welcome additions.

 The contract renewals are equally so, with the likes of Ma’u and Griffin signed up, not to mention promising youngsters like Connor Wynne.
 Then there’s the acquisition of Michael Shenton on the coaching department.
 All good news.